 - Also, add the raisins and mix well

 Sooji Halwa will last in the fridge for about 4 to 5 days when stored in an airtight container.
-Reheat in in microwave or pan until nice and warm before serving.
+Reheat in the microwave or pan until nice and warm before serving.

 The best way to reheat sooji halwa is in a microwave.
 Just sprinkle some water on it and cover and heat for 1 minute.
 Then mix well.
 If it still requires some more heating, micro it again for 30-40 seconds.